-Deep tissue massage therapy is directed at releasing tension in deeper muscles and unsticking stuck-together individual muscle fibers (adhesions) that interfere with muscle movement.
+The goal of deep tissue massage therapy is to release tension in deeper muscles and loosen stuck-together individual muscle fibers (adhesions) that interfere with muscle movement.
 Massage therapists often use their elbows, forearms, and knuckles to apply deep pressure.

 Deep massage therapy, sometimes called deep muscle massage, is especially effective for: